Connect with us

 First, we needed to understand how stressed mice behave.
 So we placed them under short periods of stress: They are restrained for two hours each day, given enough room to move around but not enough to groom or stand up.
 We envision this as the same type of stress people experience when they’re confined to a car or cubical for hours at a time.

-Stressed mice soon exhibited depression- and anxiety-like behaviors, which we measured by monitoring how much time they spent hiding when placed in a new or how quickly they try to right themselves when flipped upside down.
+Stressed mice soon exhibited depression- and anxiety-like behaviors, which we measured by monitoring how much time they spent hiding when placed in a new environment or how quickly they try to right themselves when flipped upside down.

 While it isn’t surprising that stressed mice hide longer and are slower to right themselves, the power of their poop to change their behavior was.

 To see if stressed behavior could be transferred through the microbiome, we used another group of mice that were entirely clean.
-These mice were from any bacteria, fungi or viruses and lived in a rubber bubble.
+These mice were free from any bacteria, fungi or viruses and lived in a rubber bubble.
 They essentially had no microbiome at all.

 We exposed them to poop from either stressed mice or normal mice by sprinkling soiled bedding in their enclosures.
 Microbes from the donor mice started to populate the gut microbiomes of the clean mice.